1jour1vin

 Nose

-This sunny vintage is expressive, intense and complex.
-The freshness and florality of the Cabernet contribute greatly to the wine's expression.
+This sunny vintage is expressive, intense, and complex.
+The freshness and floral notes of the Cabernet contribute greatly to the wine's expression.

 Mouth

-The solar aspect of the vintage is perfectly expressed with a full, generous attack.
-Powerful, precise tannins are harmoniously integrated into a smooth, silky mid-palate.
-The touch impresses with its coherence, balance and freshness.
+The sunny aspect of the vintage is perfectly expressed with a full and generous attack.
+The power of the tannins, precise and well-balanced, blends harmoniously with a smooth and silky mid-palate.
+The texture impresses with its consistency, balance, and freshness.

 Serve